Sting (musician): Personal life

 Sting married actress Frances Tomelty on 1 May 1976.
-They had two children, including Joseph.
+They had two children: Joseph (b.
+23 November 1976), and Fuschia Katherine "Kate" (b.
+17 April 1982) Sumner.
 In 1980, Sting became a tax exile in Galway, Ireland.

-In 1982, after the birth of his second child, he separated from Tomelty.
+In 1982, after the birth of his second child, Sting separated from Tomelty.
 Tomelty and Sting divorced in 1984 after Sting's affair with actress Trudie Styler.
 The split was controversial; as The Independent reported in 2006, Tomelty "just happened to be Trudie's best friend (Sting and Tomelty lived next door to Styler in Bayswater, west London, for several years before the two of them became lovers)".
 In a 2025 interview, Sting revealed that Styler was his inspiration for the song "Every Little Thing She Does Is Magic" that he wrote in 1977.

+Sting's mother died of cancer in 1986, and his father died of cancer in 1987.
+To avoid drawing media attention to his parents' funerals, he did not attend either of them.

-Sting married Styler at Camden Registry Office on 20 August 1992, and the couple had their wedding blessed two days later in the twelfth-century parish church of St Andrew in Great Durnford, Wiltshire, south-west England.
-Sting and Styler have four children, three of whom were born before their marriage, including Mickey Sumner and Coco Sumner.
+Sting married Styler at Camden Register Office on 20 August 1992, and the couple had their wedding blessed two days later in the twelfth-century parish church of St Andrew in Great Durnford, Wiltshire, south-west England.
+Sting and Styler have four children, three of whom were born before their marriage: Brigitte Michael "Mickey" (b.
+19 January 1984), Jake (b.
+24 May 1985), Eliot Paulina "Coco" (b.
+30 July 1990), and Giacomo Luke (b.
+17 December 1995) Sumner.
+Coco is founder and lead singer of the group I Blame Coco.
+Giacomo Luke is the inspiration behind the name of Kentucky Derby-winning horse Giacomo.